MarkofTheKanes/gen_cassandra_demo_data/README.md

-Log onto the CCI VM (172.27.12.52 in this case) as root/ibmgsc
+Log onto the CCI VM (xxx in this case) as root/ibmgsc

 PREPARATION:
 ============